 As the instructor of the course, I take responsibility for providing timely and consistent uploads of the relevant course content and resources that will facilitate the achievement of the course objectives.
-I am committed to a fair and transparent grading process to help motivate you.
-To this end, I will maintain a flexible schedule to assist you as best as possible and adjust, where possible, to changing health conditions.
+I am committed to a fair, equitable, and transparent grading process to help you achieve mastery of the course content and motivate you.
+To this end, I will maintain a flexible schedule to provide academic assistance and adjust, where feasible, to the vicissitudes of life.